StephenPenrose/extraction_pipeline/README.md

 Fourth step: Align
 	Submits an array job for each gene listed in -G.
 	Each jobs aligns the various extracted genes with a copy of the gene from the refrence sequence.
-	It will attempt with 10 GB of RAM and if that fails, it will resubmit with addition resources up to 6 times (20 GB, 40 GB, 80 GB, 1600 GB, 320 GB, 640 GB).
+	It will attempt with 10 GB of RAM and if that fails, it will resubmit with addition resources up to 6 times (20 GB, 40 GB, 80 GB, 160 GB, 320 GB, 640 GB).

+ Fifth step: Tree
+ 	Submits an array job for each gene listed in -G.
+  	Each job makes determining the best model to use and creates a phylogenetic tree of the previous alignment.
+   	It will attempt with 20 GB of RAM and if that fails, it will resubmit with addition resources up to 5 times (40 GB, 80 GB, 160 GB, 320 GB, 640 GB).

 At each step, the logs of succesful runs will be copied to the output directory and a tally of stats will be generated for each array.